openwns/documentation/usersGuide/modules/dll/wifimac/experiment3.rst

 the scenario shown in the following figure: One AP is situated in the center, all STAs surround the AP on a circle with a variable radius
 r.
-The number of STAs n can be changed, but the positioning of the STAs on the cirlce shall always be equidistantly.
+The number of STAs n can be changed, but the positioning of the STAs on the circle shall always be equidistantly.

 .. figure:: experiment3.*
    :align: center